Risk Management

 Framework Objectives

-• Promote operational resilience through improved assuranceprocesses
+Promote operational resilience through robust governance and risk management

 Common Framework Mappings